Drookoo/mta98-391/README.md

 Select every second entry:
 list[::2] --> [1, 4]

-Rever a copy of the list:
+Revert a copy of the list:
 list[::-1] --> [3, 4, 2, 1]

 Get the index of the first item found: